Linutronix/detnetctl/README.md

 ## eBPF Dispatcher

 Installs an eBPF at tc egress so that after an application has registered, only the application(s) in a certain cgroup can transmit for the given TSN stream.
-The respective cgroup will be provided during registration by the caller, so it is its responsibility to make sure that all applications within the given cgroup are permitted to send to the TSN stream.
+The respective cgroup will be provided during protection by the caller, so it is its responsibility to make sure that all applications within the given cgroup are permitted to send to the TSN stream.
 This usually means that the relevant application is isolated in its own cgroup (similar to isolating applications in cgroups for controlling CPU and memory utilization).

 How the cgroups are managed is system-dependent.
 Today, this is usually the responsibility of a dedicated service like systemd ([reasons for this approach and how systemd handles it](https://www.freedesktop.org/wiki/Software/systemd/ControlGroupInterface/)), but there are other options like the (unfavored) option for [direct interfacing with the kernel cgroup interface](https://www.freedesktop.org/wiki/Software/systemd/PaxControlGroups/).
 For this documentation, we assume systemd is used, but `detnetctl` itself has no dependency on systemd (except for the `detnetctl-run` tool) and can be used with other means of managing cgroups.